hyperelastic/mag/README.txt

 This project encapsulates the software written for my Master Thesis.
 It's mostly nonlinear continuum mechanics.
-Machine vision is an additional importan part.
+Machine vision is an additional important part.
 The programming language used is Python.

 Hyperelastic@LublanaJeBulana